Access to Bloomington Library's teenZone gaming computers is available

 For those interested in completing homework and/or using the internet for either education or leisure, teenZone is equipped with laptops which teens are welcome to use while they’re at the Library.
 Be sure to check out the Library’s homework help resources.

 Designated for gaming, the teenZone offers (4) PC desktop computers preloaded with Minecraft and games from the STEAM catalog.
 Unlike other computers, gaming PCs offer high quality speeds to keep video games from lagging.

 Only those in Grades 6-12 area allowed to hang out in teenZone, though anyone can enter to browse the shelves.

 To use equipment and checkout games, teens must have a valid library card or student library card in good standing.
 The card being used must be issued to the teen — not another person.

-Time limits for game consoles, game computers, and laptops is 120 minutes total per day.
+Time limits for gaming computers and laptops is 1 hour.
 Time extensions can be made based on availability.
-If all the video gaming consoles are occupied, teens will add their names to a waiting list for the next available spot.
+If all the video gaming PCs are occupied, teens will add their names to a waiting list for the next available spot.